xgui17/CSE151A/README.md

 The random forest regression model showed better performance after hyperparameter tuning than the polynomial regression model.
 Despite encountering runtime issues due to the model's computational complexity, we optimized the model's performance through effective hyperparameter tuning techniques.

 To further enhance the random forest regression model, we can explore the dimensionality reduction technique and try to use the ensemble approach to improve the prediction accuracy while solving the runtime limitation problem.
-In conclusion, the random forest regression model shows better predicting in crop yields.
+In conclusion, the random forest regression model shows better prediction of crop yields.

+### Next Model Plan
+We plan to use Neural Networks as our next model.
+Neural networks are good at modeling complex, non-linear relationships between features, which might not be effectively captured by polynomial regression or even random forests, as used in our first two models.
+Production can be influenced by intricate interactions between various factors, such as area, season, and so on.
+A neural network's ability to capture these non-linearities could lead to better predictive performance.
+Additionally, after one-hot encoding of categorical variables, our datasets become high-dimensional.
+Neural networks are adept at handling high-dimensional data and automatically learning feature representations that are most relevant for prediction, potentially leading to more accurate predictions.